-(1) Wells in Pay Status means wells for which revenue was initially received during the indicated period.
+(1) Wells reaching 150% Payout means wells for which the 150% penalty has been recovered during the indicated period.

-Appalachian Basin-We own varying undivided perpetual mineral interests in approximately 31,000/24,000 gross/net acres in 19 counties in southern New York and northern Pennsylvania.
-Approximately 75% of these net acres are located in eastern Allegany and western Steuben Counties, New York, an area which some industry press reports suggest may be prospective for gas production from unconventional reservoirs, including the Marcellus Shale.
-The New York State Department of Environmental Conservation has restricted permitting in the Marcellus shale pending a regulatory review of high-volume hydraulic fracturing practices.
-Development of these natural gas resources will be limited until this regulatory issue has been resolved.
+Appalachian Basin - We own varying undivided perpetual mineral interests in approximately 31,000/24,000 gross/net acres in 19 counties in southern New York and northern Pennsylvania.
+Approximately 75% of those net acres are located in eastern Allegany and western Steuben Counties, New York-an area that some industry press reports suggest may be prospective for gas production from unconventional reservoirs, including the Marcellus Shale.
+The New York State Department of Environmental Conservation has completed its regulatory review of high-volume hydraulic fracturing practices; however, development of these natural gas resources will be limited until remaining regulatory issues are resolved.
 We continue to monitor industry activity and encourage dialogue with industry participants to determine the proper course of action regarding our interests in this area.